Top 5 Health Benefits Of Outdoor Spaces

 There are various ways that your garden benefits health, no matter your age.
 However, being in nature is particularly useful for children.

-It is easy to see the direct influence the natural world has on younger people – which is why outdoor play is highly encouraged during childhood and is even part of their school routine.
-Being in nature can help improve concentration in children, by giving them time to breathe properly and be away from their usual environments.
+It is easy to see the direct influence the natural world has on younger people, which is why outdoor play is highly encouraged during childhood and is even part of their school routine.
+Being in nature can help improve concentration in children by giving them time to breathe properly and be away from their usual environments.

-This change in scenery is also a great tool for their imagination, as there are plenty of natural stimuli available in gardens and outdoor spaces to get them going.
+This change in scenery is also a great tool for children’s imagination, as there are plenty of natural stimuli available in gardens and outdoor spaces to get them going.
 Whether it is imaginative play or simply having the chance to let off steam, encouraging your kids to get in the garden benefits their health and well-being greatly.

 Although the change is most noticeable in younger people, adults can also benefit from greater concentration and imagination by getting outdoors.
 If you are working on a creative project or struggling to concentrate during work, even a short walk around the block or a few moments sitting in the park can give you the mental boost needed to tackle the rest of your to-do list with renewed vigour.